Bourgeoisie and proletariat refer to the main social classes in a capitalist system, where wealth and labor are divided unequally.

 Unlike the bourgeoisie, workers rely solely on their salaries.
 If they lose their jobs, their livelihood immediately suffers.

-Bourgeoisie owns the means of production, so they hold significant power over the proletariat.
-The proletariat may feel forced to accept poor working conditions or low wages because they need to survive.
+The bourgeoisie owns the means of production, so they hold significant power over the proletariat.
+The proletariat may feel forced to accept poor working conditions or low wages because they need money to survive.

-Proletariat Can Limit Bourgeoisie’s Control Through Collective Efforts
+The Proletariat Can Limit the Bourgeoisie’s Control Through Collective Efforts

 Although the bourgeoisie has control, the proletariat is not totally powerless.
 They can fight back through collective action.